Radiometry and Photometry

 The figure above shows the sensitivity of the eye as a function of wavelength or color.
 The peak is in the green at 555 nm.
 1 W of green light is equivalent to 683 lm.

-If the energy supplied by dS is being received from another source and retransmitted isotropically, i.e. if dS is a perfect diffuser and its radiance or brightness is not a function of angle, then L = I/(dS cosq) = I/dSn = constant and I(q) = LdS cos(q) is related to its normal component In by the equation
+If the energy supplied by dS is being received from another source and retransmitted isotropically, i.e. if dS is a perfect diffuser and its radiance or brightness is not a function of angle, then L = I/(dS cosθ) = I/dSn = constant and I(θ) = LdS cos(θ) is related to its normal component In by the equation

 The apparent brightness of a Lambertian surface is the same when viewed from any angle.
 For a Lambertian surface only, we have the relation ship between the emittance M and the radiance L,

-The ratio of the radiant emittance (W/m2) to the radiance (W/m2sr) of a Lambertian surface is a factor of p and not 2p.
+The ratio of the radiant emittance (W/m2) to the radiance (W/m2sr) of a Lambertian surface is a factor of π and not 2π.
 The radiance is integrated over a hemisphere.
-The factor of cos(q) in the definition of radiance is responsible for this result.
-It is counterintuitive, since there are 2p steradians in a hemisphere.
+The factor of cos(θ) in the definition of radiance is responsible for this result.
+It is counterintuitive, since there are 2π steradians in a hemisphere.

-The solid angle subtended by dS’ at the radiating point P is
+(a) Show that the solid angle subtended by the disk at the point is

 .